jquast/blessed/docs/examples.rst

 Examples
 ========

-A few programs are provided with blessings to help interactively test the various API features, but also serve as examples of using blessings to develop applications.
+A few programs are provided with blessed to help interactively test the various API features, but also serve as examples of using blessed to develop applications.

 These examples are not distributed with the package -- they are only available in the github repository.
 You can retrieve them